 Instructions

-- Prepare pan: Prepare an 8-inch square baking pan with two criss-cross pieces of parchment paper, covering the bottom and sides of the pan.
+- Prepare an 8-inch square baking pan with two criss-cross pieces of parchment paper, covering the bottom and sides of the pan.

-- Dry ingredients: in a large bowl, combine almonds, pepitas, crispy rice, dried cherries, coconut, cacao and sea salt.
+- In a large bowl, combine almonds, pepitas, crispy rice, dried cherries, coconut, cacao and sea salt.
 Set aside.

-- Wet ingredients: in a small pot on medium heat, add coconut nectar and honey.
+- In a small pot on medium heat, add coconut nectar and honey.
 Heat until well combined and small bubbles begin to hit the surface, stirring often.
 Remove from heat just before boiling.
 Add vanilla.

 These bars are a winner!
 So easy to make and the perfect afternoon snack.